-The majority of pain suffers would consider virtual physical therapy, but most want licensed PTs to provide the care

-The pandemic has changed the way patients view telemedicine, and physical therapy is no exception.
+The majority of pain suffers would consider virtual physical therapy, but most want licensed PTs to provide the care The pandemic has changed the way patients view telemedicine, and physical therapy is no exception.
 Almost three-quarters (74.3%) of all pain sufferers would consider a virtual physical therapy solution.
 Of those, over two-thirds (67.5%) think that care from a licensed PT, not a non-clinical health coach, is important when choosing a virtual PT provider.
 About half of pain sufferers believe that proven efficacy (52.8%), a large patient base (46.6%) and the ability to see how they're performing their exercises in real time (44.9%) are important (respectively).

-Over two-thirds of those who would consider virtual PT think that care from a licensed PT, not a nonclinical health coach, is important.
-Two-thirds of untreated pain sufferers would consider physical therapy
+Over two-thirds of those who would consider virtual PT think that care from a licensed PT, not a non-clinical health coach, is important.
+Three-quarters of pain sufferers would consider virtual PT Would you consider a virtual PT treatment that you could do at home?